RafaelGomides/react-international-telephone-input/README.md

 string.
 Classname which will be applied to each item in the dropdown list.
 The default is `country`

+#### limitLength

+integer.
+Limits the size of the number that will be inserted.
+The default is `infinite`

 ## How to use it

 * If you install it from `npm install`, you can just do `var ReactTelephoneInput = require('react-telephone-input');`